-The World of Work Project is a community striving to improve performance and engagement at work and through this to make the world a better, kinder, more rewarding, inclusive and fulfilling place in which to live.
+The World of Work Project is striving to improve performance and engagement at work and through this to make the world a better, kinder, more rewarding, inclusive and fulfilling place in which to live.

 We specifically look to make this happen in the following ways: